samkocho/ATLAS-Paraphrase-Detection/README.md

 - **Tokenization**: Tokenization of sentences using BERT and RoBERTa tokenizers.
 - **Model Training**: Training the BERT and RoBERTa models on the MRPC dataset.
 - **Evaluation**: Evaluating the model performance using metrics such as accuracy, F1-score, and confusion matrix.

+### SBERT
+- **Sentence Embeddings**: Obtaining sentence embeddings using Sentence-BERT (SBERT).
+- **Classifier Training**: Training a classifier on the SBERT embeddings to determine if pairs of sentences are paraphrases.
+- **Evaluation**: Assessing the classifier's performance using accuracy, F1-score, and other relevant metrics.

 ### Random Forest and XGBoost
 - **Feature Extraction**: Extracting features from sentences using TF-IDF and word embeddings.